 Zack joined Watsi on October 7th, 2018.
-One month ago, Zack became the 4495th member to automatically support a new Watsi patient every month.
-Since then, 24 more people have become monthly donors!
-Zack's most recent donation supported Sophal, a woman from Cambodia, to fund ear surgery.
+Three months ago, Zack became the 4495th member to automatically support a new Watsi patient every month.
+Since then, 496 more people have become monthly donors!
+Zack's most recent donation supported Simon, a man from Kenya, to fund orthopedic surgery.

 Sophal is a rice farmer from Cambodia.
 She has three brothers and four sisters.
 She likes to plant vegetables in her small garden at home.
 When she was fifteen, Sophal had an ear infection.
 This infection caused the tympanic membrane, or the ear drum, in her right ear to perforate.
 For this reason, Sophal experiences ear discharge and pain.
 She cannot communicate easily with others.
 Sophal traveled to our medical partner's care center to receive treatment.
 On January 7, she will undergo a myringoplasty procedure in her right ear.
 During this procedure, surgeons will close the perforation.
 Our medical partner, Children's Surgical Centre, is requesting $423 to fund this procedure.
 This covers medications, supplies, and inpatient care.
 She says, "I hope my ear pain goes away and I can return home soon after surgery."

 Mbwana is a child from Tanzania.
 He has been diagnosed with acquired bilateral genu varus.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Mbwana has difficulty walking.
 Our medical partner, African Mission Healthcare, is requesting $940 to fund corrective surgery for Mbwana.
 The procedure is scheduled to take place on December 6.
 Treatment will hopefully restore Mbwana's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Mbwana’s mother says, “Please help us.”